-HERE BELOW IS SOME INTRIGUING INTERACTIVE BACKGROUND VIDEO FOOTAGE RELATING TO THE HIDEOUS MURDERS COMMITTED BY THEM AND THE LIFE AND TIMES OF THESE EVIL MONSTERS TOGETHER , A MUST WATCH SERIES OF VIDEOS .
+HERE BELOW IS SOME INTRIGUING INTERACTIVE BACKGROUND INFORMATION AND VARIOUS VIDEO FOOTAGE RELATING TO THESE HIDEOUS MURDERS COMMITTED BY THESE SATANIC DRIVEN KILLERS.
+BOTH OF WHOM HAD A FASCINATION IN WITCHCRAFT AND THE OCCULT .

 BELOW ARE VARIOUS IMAGES RELATING TO SOME OF THE EXHIBIT MATERIAL WE HAVE ON DISPLAY HERE AT THE CRIME THROUGH TIME COLLECTION , LITTLEDEAN JAIL

 Few have attracted such notoriety or public loathing as the Moors murderers, so-named after they kidnapped and murdered five children over 18 months, between July 1963 and October 1965.